Skip to main content

 What Is Bladder Cancer?

-Bladder cancer starts when cells that make up the urinary bladder start to grow out of control.
-As more cancer cells develop, they can form a tumor and, with time, spread to other parts of the body.
-(To learn more about how cancers start and spread, see What Is Cancer?)
+Bladder cancer starts when cells in the urinary bladder start to grow out of control.
+As more cancer cells develop, they can form a tumor and, with time, might spread to other parts of the body.

 The bladder is a hollow organ in the lower pelvis.
 Its main job is to store urine.
 Urine is liquid waste made by the kidneys and then carried to the bladder through tubes called ureters.
-When you urinate, the muscles in the walls of the bladder contract, and urine is forced out of the bladder through a tube called the urethra.
+The wall of the bladder is made up of several layers (see image).
+When you urinate, the muscles in the wall of the bladder contract, and urine is forced out of the bladder through a tube called the urethra.

 Illustration showing the location of the bladder in relation to the kidneys, uterus (in women), prostate (in men), ureter and urethra.
 There is also a close up showing the layers of the bladder wall with papillary and flat tumors.